crocs-muni/sec-certs/CONTRIBUTING.md

 - Black: `black --check .` (without the flag to reformat)
 - isort: `isort --check-only .` (without the flag to actually fix the issue)
 - Flake8: `flake8 .`

+## Documentation

+Every public method of a module that can be leveraged as an API by user should be documented.
+The docstrng style should be `sphinx-oneline`.

+The documentation is built using `sphinx` with `mnyst` extension that allows for markdown files.
+Folder `notebooks/examples` is symbolically linked to `/docs` and its contents will be automatically parsed.
+These notebooks are supposed to be runnable from Binder.